From Kleisli Categories to Commutative C*-algebras: Probabilistic Gelfand Duality: Introduction

 Giry~\cite[I.4]{Giry82} described how we can consider a stochastic process as being a diagram in the Kleisli category of the Giry monad on measure spaces.
-By using the Radon monad on compact spaces instead, we can get a different category of stochastic processes on compact spaces as diagrams in the (opposite of the) category of \emph{commutative} $C^*$-algebras with PU-maps.
-This allows the quantum generalization to taking diagrams in the category of \emph{non-commutative} $C^*$-algebras.
-The relationship to quantum computation is that $B(\H)$, the algebra of all bounded operators on a Hilbert space is a $C^*$-algebra, and for every $C^*$-algebra $A$, there is a Hilbert space $\H$ such that $A$ is isomorphic to a norm-closed *-subalgebra of $B(\H)$.
-Unitary maps $U : \H \rightarrow \H$ define MIU maps $a \mapsto U^*aU : B(\H) \rightarrow B(\H)$.
+By using the Radon monad $\Rdn$ on compact spaces instead, we can get a different category of stochastic processes on compact spaces as diagrams in the (opposite of the) category of \emph{commutative} $C^*$-algebras with PU-maps.
+This allows the quantum generalization to taking diagrams in the category of \emph{non-commutative} $C^*$-algebras, or by considering diagrams in the category $\EM(\Rdn)$ of Eilenberg-Moore algebras of the Radon monad $\Rdn$, in which the category of $C^*$-algebras faithfully embeds.
+The relationship to quantum computation is that $B(\H)$, the algebra of all bounded operators on a Hilbert space $\H$, is a $C^*$-algebra, and for every $C^*$-algebra $A$, there is a Hilbert space $\H$ such that $A$ is isomorphic to a norm-closed *-subalgebra of $B(\H)$.
+Unitary maps $U \colon \H \rightarrow \H$ define MIU maps $a \mapsto U^*aU \colon B(\H) \rightarrow B(\H)$.
 The category of $C^*$-algebras allows us to represent measurement with maps from a commutative $C^*$-algebra to $B(\H)$.
 We can also represent composite systems that are partly quantum and partly classical.
 Girard also used certain special $C^*$-algebras, von Neumann algebras, for his Geometry of Interaction~\cite{Girard2011}.